big-wave-dave/rosettaCode/Java/README.md

 ========
 =[Pigdice](http://rosettacode.org/wiki/Pig_the_dice_game/Player#Java)=
 ========
+**What I did was completely reimplement the game from scratch.
+I included 4 basic bots with varying strategies.
+The game not only supports human play and bot simulations, but multiplayer with bots and humans.**

 #Task
 "The task is to create a dice simulator and scorer of Pig the dice game and add to it the ability to play the game to at least one strategy.